Becoming a Christian

 jc.jpg

-A) Choose to ACCEPT the words and teachings of Jesus Christ – recorded for us by his closest friends and followers in the Gospels and letters of the New Testament.
+A) ACCEPT the words and teachings of Jesus Christ – as attested to in the Gospels and letters of the New Testament.

-In an era of propaganda and fake news, we are learning more and more to think carefully about which sources of information we trust, from the least to the most.
-Among the plethora of historic documents and spiritual texts, why would we trust the Bible’s collection of Gospels about Jesus?
+In an era of propaganda, deep fake and narrative control, we are all learning to think more carefully about which sources of information we trust Among the plethora of historic documents and spiritual texts, why would we trust the Bible’s collection of Gospels about Jesus?

-When the New Testament writings were first gathered together as a group in the 100s A.D. the churches included in the official canon only those writings which ALL the churches worldwide agreed had a close connection with Jesus’ Twelve Apostles – those whom Jesus had personally selected, trained and sent to teach.
+When the New Testament writings were first gathered together as a group in the 100s A.D. the churches included in the official canon only those writings which ALL the churches were able to agree had a close connection with Jesus’ Twelve Apostles – those whom Jesus had personally selected, trained and sent to teach.
 This criterion was used to ensure that any reader can be confident that in those particular writings reside the closest written sources to the life and teaching of Jesus himself.

 Bible.jpg